-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price outstanding option warrants and rights (1)(of equity compensation s, plans (excluding securities reflected in column (a)) Equity compensation plans approved by shareholders 2,758,867 (3) \$ 137.0 7,426,670 (4) Equity compensation plans not approved by shareholders 0 \$ 0 Total Equity Compensation Plans 2,758,867 \$ 137.0 7,426,670
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (1)(2) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by shareholders 2,758,867 (3) \$ 137.01 7,426,670(4) Equity compensation plans not approved by shareholders 0 \$ 0 0 Total Equity Compensation Plans 2,758,867 \$ 137.01 7,426,670

-- (1) The weighted-average exercise price is calculated based solely on the exercise prices of the outstanding options and does not reflect the shares that will be issued upon the vesting of outstanding awards of RSUs and performance shares, which have no exercise price. - (2) The weighted-average remaining contractual term of the Company's outstanding options as of December 31, 2020 was 6.7 years. - (3) This number includes 2,758,867 shares for issuance under the 2008 Omnibus Incentive Plan, of which 1,831,698 shares were subject to outstanding options, 635,258 shares were subject to outstanding performance share awards and 291,911 shares were subject to outstanding performance share awards (assumes the maximum 200% of target award payout is realized and includes dividend equivalent units). - (4) Shares issued in respect of awards other than stock options and stock appreciation rights granted under the 2008 Omnibus Incentive Plan count against the shares available for grant thereunder as 2.99 shares for every share granted.
+(1) The weighted-average exercise price is calculated based solely on the exercise prices of the outstanding options and does not reflect the shares that will be issued upon the vesting of outstanding awards of RSUs and performance shares, which have no exercise price.

+(2) The weighted-average remaining contractual term of the Company's outstanding options as of December 31, 2020 was 6.7 years.

+(3) This number includes 2,758,867 shares for issuance under the 2008 Omnibus Incentive Plan, of which 1,831,698 shares were subject to outstanding options, 635,258 shares were subject to outstanding RSU awards and 291,911 shares were subject to outstanding performance share awards (assumes the maximum 200% of target award payout is realized and includes dividend equivalent units).

+(4) Shares issued in respect of awards other than stock options and stock appreciation rights granted under the 2008 Omnibus Incentive Plan count against the shares available for grant thereunder as 2.99 shares for every share granted.